Book now

 For instance, the Purple Forbidden City within the Imperial City suffered from termite damage and inclement weather once it was vacated.
 Many of the major structures of the Hue Imperial Citadel were also destroyed in 1947 following a six-week battle between the Viet Minh (an organisation that led the struggle for Vietnamese independence from French rule) and the French-led counter-attack operations.
 The clash resulted in the burning of the core of the city, including the Imperial Palace.
 In 1968, the Hue Imperial Citadel came under fire again when the Viet Cong and the North Vietnamese People’s Army of Vietnam launched a surprise attack against the forces of the South Vietnamese Army of the Republic of Vietnam, the United States Armed Forces and their allies.
 Out of 160 buildings, only 10 major sites remained after the battle.

-In 1993, Hue Imperial City was made a UNESCO World Heritage site as part of the Complex of Hue Monuments.
-Shortly after, the Hue Monuments Conservation Centre launched a significant preservation effort to protect the remaining buildings.
-With the government’s approval, a master plan to restore the Complex of Hue Monuments, including the Imperial City, was put into action from 1996 to 2010.
 This project had a budget of VND 720 billion (about USD 30 million) and aimed to restore over 80 major structures, marking the beginning of a new era in the conservation of this historic site.
 Building on the success of this initial phase, the Conservation Centre launched a subsequent project for the following decade, with an increased budget of over VND 2.3 trillion.
 This phase focused on the conservation and restoration of more than 170 structures within the complex.

 Today, three decades after its designation as a World Cultural Heritage site, the Complex of Hue Monuments is experiencing a renaissance.
 According to UNESCO, local conservation efforts have transitioned into a phase of stability and sustainable development.
 Currently, the Conservation Centre is devising a blueprint for the conservation and restoration of the complex until 2030 and beyond.
 This plan, awaiting assessment by the Prime Minister and the Ministry of Culture, Sports and Tourism, signifies a continued commitment to the preservation of Hue Imperial City for future generations.